eloycoto/sonataflow-examples/Readme.md

 - The operator should point to a single dataindex instance.
 - The way to do escalations are not yet clear.
 - How assesments will be done in the functions.
+    - To list workflows in the dataindex `make list-workflows`
+    - [ ] Labels per workflow definition?
+Is that an option?
 - How to trigger a workflow with different url from the openapi spec?
 What happens if the host is not neede?